Srivasu-U/Compiler/Notes/v6-Notes.md

 ### Dealing with arguments/params
 - This is just a specialized way to declare new bindings in the local scope instead of using `let` statements
 - The `OpCall` opcode is given an operand that indicates how many arguments are passed
+- We just push the arguments on to the stack right after the function also has been pushed.
+So the offset for the function is also easily calculable, ie, just the number of arguments